MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 subtractFromTime('2018-01-02T00:00.000Z', 1, 'Day', 'D')
 ```

-And returns this result using the optional "D" format: `"Monday, January, 1, 2018"`
+And returns the result using the optional "D" format: `"Monday, January, 1, 2018"`

 <a name="sum"></a>